seiji1997/SQL/Athena/sql_training/create_table/README.md

 # SQL

  **notes**
 Crawler：　Data types of some columns need to be modified to the specifications.
-So create table by Athena query<be>
+So create table by Athena query<br>
 （database name：`receipt-data-for-sql_training`）<br>
 change your own `DATABASE`.`TABLE` AND `YOUR S3 BUCKET`/`YOUR FOLDER`.
 ```